 A passenger stage carrier is also defined as a vehicle that transports individuals from one point to the other on a fair basis.
-The vehicle has separate codes dedicated to such types of vehicles and recently there have been several changes made to the vehicle code, so let’s look at the ones relevant to the passenger stage corporation.
+The vehicle has separate codes dedicated to such vehicles; recently, several changes have been made to the vehicle code, so let’s look at the ones relevant to the passenger stage corporation.

 Here are the sections of the vehicle code that were added following the Schoharie crash.

-27375: In case of any emergency, a modified or converted limo must have two rear side doors on the side of the vehicle and two rear push-out windows for rear-seat passengers to help exit the vehicle.
-One push-out window should be available at each side of the window but if the vehicle design does not allow for at least two rear-side push-out windows, then the second push-out window shall be on the roof for emergency escape during a fire or other emergency.
+- 27375: In case of any emergency, a modified or converted limo must have two rear side doors on the side of the vehicle and two rear push-out windows for rear-seat passengers to help exit the vehicle.
+One push-out window should be available on each side of the window.
+Still, if the vehicle design does not allow for at least two rear-side push-out windows, then the second push-out window shall be on the roof for emergency escape during a fire or other emergency.

-The Department of California Highway Patrol is responsible for ensuring that the regulations comply with Federal Safety Standards.
-Any limousine manufactured before 1970 and modified before 15th of August 2013 having an active charter-party carrier number is exempt from these provisions.
+The Department of California Highway Patrol ensures that the regulations comply with Federal Safety Standards.
+Any limousine manufactured before 1970 and modified before the 15th of August 2013 having an active charter-party carrier number is exempt from these provisions.

-Party buses come under the jurisdiction of the Utilities and Transporation Commission (UTC) that is responsible for implementing and evaluating safety laws about charter bus companies.
+Party buses come under the jurisdiction of the Utilities and Transporation Commission (which is ), responsible for implementing and evaluating safety laws regarding charter bus companies.

-According to our Los Angeles bus accident attorney, UTC guidelines mandate the following criteria to help distinguish between a normal bus and a party bus:
+According to our Los Angeles bus accident attorney, UTC guidelines mandate the following criteria to help distinguish between a regular bus and a party bus:

-The UTC safety requirements require all buses (normal or party) to have insurance up to $1.5 million for 15 or fewer passengers and $5 million for buses with a seating capacity of over 15 passengers.
+The UTC safety requirements require all buses (regular or party) to have insurance up to $1.5 million for 15 or fewer passengers and $5 million for buses with a seating capacity of over 15.

 The department (UTC) further adds to the party bus and limo laws by enforcing applicable federal motor vehicle safety rules that include:

-With so many factors involved in the limousine industry, you may be wondering who is responsible if the limousine gets into an accident injuring the passengers.
-The answer to who is responsible depends on where the fault lies.
+With so many factors involved in the limousine industry, you may wonder who is responsible if the limousine gets into an accident injuring the passengers.
+The answer to who is liable depends on where the fault lies.
 It could be the operator, the driver, the safety inspectors, other negligent drivers, or government bodies.